amundo/convert/README.markdown

 in a language that has {open-e} as part of its orthography, okay, I'll find & install a keyboard.
-If I'm just trying to make a comment on the linguistics reddit (which is what prompted me to do this app, believe it or not), I just want to a fast way to get some letters without too much thinking.
+If I'm just trying to make a comment on the linguistics reddit (which is what prompted me to do this app, believe it or not), I just want a fast way to get some letters without too much thinking.